raphael-chir/MicroNet/README.md

 ## Tests subproject

-Create and configure dependencies of MicroNet.Tests project
+Create and configure dependencies of MicroNet.Tests project, using XUnit and not NUnit

 ```
 dotnet new xunit -o MicroNet.Tests